IBM-Cloud/docs/services/BlockStorage/index.md

 To create an instance of the {{site.data.keyword.blockstorageshort}} service in your space, follow these steps:

 1. Go to the {{site.data.keyword.Bluemix_notm}} **Catalog** tab and enter **{{site.data.keyword.blockstorageshort}}** into the search box, or go to **Services** and select **Storage**.
 Click the **{{site.data.keyword.blockstorageshort}}** service.
 2. Enter a space and service name.
-Select a plan and click **Create**.
+Select the plan and click **Create**.

 The {{site.data.keyword.blockstorageshort}} service is only supported in an unbound context.